KB logo

 Save your search

 By creating an account in the database or source you are searching in, you can save your searches.
-This means you have your search history, can retrieve updates or alerts to the search and can automatically re-run the search just before you submit your SR to ensure you have included the latest information in your article.
+This means you have your search history, can retrieve updates or alerts to the search and can automatically re-run the search just before you submit your manuscript to ensure you have included the latest information in your article.